Celtic Worship Service – 8:30am Sundays

 The Celtic tradition is a way of seeing the world.
 The tradition emphasizes the goodness of creation and makes us aware of the connections of nature with God’s creatures.
 Nature does not serve humankind, rather, all of creation joins with humanity to praise God.

 As participants in the worship experience at The Gayton Kirk we, as the gathered community, offer ourselves and our abilities in service to God.
 We sing.
 We dance.
 We pray.
 We make music.
 We preach.
+We share a holy meal.
 We serve.
 We are the actors on the stage before God.
 We are bringing ourselves to God.

 We believe it is very important to welcome children as participants in worship.
 We have a children’s time during the morning service and we include appropriate experiences during worship for the young and old.

 “I like seeing and talking with many church friends.
 I am always renewing my faith that people are good, loving, and generous.
 I leave smiling.”